kootenpv/quickpip/README.md

 Congratulations :) Now everyone can download *your tools* (using `pip install yourtools`)!

+Visit every file and try to cleanup whatever you want.
+Note that you can always test your changes and if something breaks, go back to a previous version on git.

-Feel free to hit that "Star" button on [github](https://github.com/kootenpv/quickpip)
+Feel free to hit that "Star" button on the [quickpip github](https://github.com/kootenpv/quickpip) :)

 ### The flow going forward